openxc/vi-firmware/docs/platforms/max32.rst

 No data received over UART (i.e. Bluetooth)?
     If you are powering the device via USB but not also reading data via USB, it may be blocked waiting to send data.
-See the documentation for your specific platform for information on how to enable VBUS detection, or power the device via the OBD pins.
+Try unplugging the USB connection and powering the device via the OBD connector.

 Debug Logging
 -------------